Ambigram Greeting Card Styles

 • Lake Reflection (on Horizontal Axis) (l)

-I am more likely to reflect Word Art [link not yet active] in this way than a Greeting Card.
+I am more likely to use this style of reflection in Word Art rather than on a Greeting Card.
 These ambigrams will work when flipped on the horizontal axis, like seeing it in a reflection on the surface of a still lake.

 Here are some examples in "normal" letters.
 (The mixing of upper- and lower-case lettering must be permitted here, as some of these examples would not work without it.)

 Yes, you will even find greeting cards that aren't made with "real" ambigrams.

 In the "Love and Friendship" section below, the thumbnail image with a child's hand showing the American Sign Language sign for "I Love You" is from one of a few non-ambigram greeting cards.
 I have added lettering to finish writing the words "I Love You" on the wall, and there is room above the hand to put the name of your or your child's recipient, written as though with the unsteady hand of a child in the "crayon color" of your choice.
 Whether you have a Grumpa, MeeMaw, PopPop, Gigi, Uncle Tio (yes, I know that's redundant), Auntie Bubba (what my own nieces and nephews call me) ... if you can spell it, I can put it on the card for you.

 In the Encouragement/Sympathy section below, you will find some thumbnails of photographic greeting cards with quotes from some of my favorite Bible verses.
 I used regular font typeface for these photographic greeting cards.